homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 You can use any styling approaches you want to use (e.g., CSS-in-JS, tailwind).
 You should not use ready-to-use design system libraries (e.g., Tamagui, etc.).

-You’re free to select the vendors you consider necessary for the exercise, but be cautious that overcomplicating the implementation might negatively impact the evaluation.
+You’re free to select the vendors you consider necessary for the exercise, but be cautious not to overcomplicate the implementation, as that might negatively impact the evaluation.

-You're free to choose the platform (iOS or Android) on which you want to develop the application.
-Be careful that this platform will be the one on which we'll evaluate your assignment.
+You're free to choose the platform (iOS or Android) you want to develop the application on.
+Please be careful, as this platform will be the one we use to evaluate your assignment.

 ### Heads UP